SURFscz/COmanage-ldapfixedprovisioner/README.md

 * person_ocs: an array of all additional objectclasses to add to COPerson records
 * group_ocs: an array of all additional objectclasses to add to COGroup records
 * schemata: an array of all enabled objectclasses
+* descriptions: an array of description json blob contents

 People are exported in an OU with DN ```ou=People,o=<CO>,<base DN>```, groups are exported in an OU with DN ```ou=Groups,o=<CO>,<base DN>``` and services, if enabled, are exported in an OU with DN ```ou=Services,o=<CO>,<base DN>```.
 The ```<CO>``` is replaced with the name of the CO of which the CoPerson, CoGroup or CoService record is a part.